 #4 Proofread and Edit What You Wrote

-Finally, once you finish writing even the last version of your copy, you still need to proofread and edit what you wrote to make sure that everything is in place and you haven’t made any big mistakes.
+Finally, once you finish writing even the last version of your copy, you still need to proofread and edit what you wrote to ensure that everything is in place and you haven’t made any big mistakes.
 Here are the aspects of your copy that you need to check:

-- Punctuation: Make sure that no punctuation marks are in their wrong places and there are no places where the necessary punctuation marks are missing.
+- Punctuation: Ensure that no punctuation marks are in their wrong places and there are no places where the necessary punctuation marks are missing.

 - Grammar: Use the same tense consistently throughout your copy.
 Run the copy through a grammar checker to see that everything is truly correct.

 - Spelling: Ensure that all the words are spelled right, particularly according to the English you are using (e.g., US English, British English, Australian English, Canadian English, etc.)